-Black Friday Had Lower Crowds Than Expected In Some Places, Are Americans Experiencing Black Friday Fatigue?
+Black Friday Had Lower Crowds Than Expected In Some Places: Are Americans Experiencing Black Friday Fatigue?

 — Diane Wilson (@DWilsonABC11) November 23, 2018

 The situation was similar over in Tallahassee.
 WTXL-TV (Tallahassee) reporter Jada Williams went to a local Best Buy to get a live shot of the Black Friday crowds.
 There weren’t any.
 Instead, there was a crew of workers, sweeping up and getting the store ready for a normal day of business.
-At this point it bears noting, however, that Williams was there hours before store opening, and though there were no long lines or people camping out at the time, they may yet have shown up in force by the time of this writing (well after 11:00 a.m.
-Eastern Time).
+At this point it bears noting, however, that Williams was there hours before store opening.
+Although there were no long lines — or people camping out at the time — they may yet have shown up in force by the time of this writing.

-In fact, Black Friday may be slowly winding down – at least, from its peak craziness of a couple of years ago, anyway.
-That’s the opinion of Vox writer Gaby Del Valle, anyway.
+In fact, Black Friday may be slowly winding down — at least, from its peak craziness of a couple of years ago.
+That’s the opinion of Vox writer Gaby Del Valle.

-However, it bears noting that elsewhere across the U.S. today, other stores have been inundated with Black Friday shoppers, as per usual.
+However, it bears noting that elsewhere across the U.S. today, other stores have been inundated with Black Friday shoppers as per usual.
 So while Black Friday may or may not be past its prime, it still has a long way to go before it’s over.